argan-rs/argan/docs/argan.md

 //                 |
 //                  --- "/resource_1_1"

-// Following resources form the above tree.

-// A resource can be created with the pattern of its corresponding segment
+// A resource can be created with the pattern of its corresponding segment. let mut resource_0_0 = Resource::new("/resource_0_0");
-// or an absolute path pattern.

-let mut resource_0_0 = Resource::new("/resource_0_0");

 let mut resource_1_1 = Resource::new("/resource_1_1");
 resource_1_1.set_handler_for(_get.to(|| async { "resource_1_1" }));

-let mut resource_2_0 = Resource::new("/resource_0_0/resource_1_0/resource_2_0");
+// It can also be created with an absolute path pattern. let mut resource_2_0 = Resource::new("/resource_0_0/resource_1_0/resource_2_0");
 resource_2_0.set_handler_for(_get.to(|| async { "resource_2_0" }));